btwooton/btwooton.github.io/essays/design-patterns-ala-chickens.md

 ## A Convenient Heuristic

 <img class="ui small right floated rounded image" src="../images/ninja_chicken.png">
 Design patterns are essentially prepackaged, general purpose solutions that can be applied to solve common problems that frequently crop up in the design of complex software systems.
 Design patterns have been claimed to enable rookie coders to harness the powers of the infamous hacker ninja!
 However, the concept of design patterns is far from a trivial one, which is why I have decided to leave it up to the chickens to elaborate on the intricacies of this subject.
-The biological life history of any jungle fowl can be summarized into three broad topics: creation, structure and behavior.
+The biological life history of any jungle fowl can be summarized into three broad topics: creation, structure, and behavior.

 ## Creation

 <img class="ui small left floated circular image" src="../images/chicken_or_egg.jpg">
 The start of any great story begins with creation, and chickens are surely no exception to this.
 Sometimes, we want to be able to go off and manufacture a diverse array of chickens, without getting bogged down by the details of how to actually create each individual hen or rooster.
 <img class="ui small right floated circular image" src="../images/chicken_factory.jpg">
 When placed in the precarious position of needing to produce a potpourri of poultry-perfection, one should surely leave it up to a factory to yield the desired products.
-The primary benefit of delegating the creation of chickens to a factory, is that the factory is essentially capable of creating any quantity, and any type of chicken you could imagine, such as the majestic “honor your ancestors chicken.”
+The primary benefit of delegating the creation of chickens to a factory is that the factory is essentially capable of creating any quantity, and any type of chicken you could imagine, such as the majestic “honor your ancestors chicken.”
 He is still a chicken, and yet, so much more.

 <figure>
 <img class="ui medium centered rounded image" src="../images/chicken_dinosaur.jpg">